sahib/rmlint/docs/rmlint.1.rst

 Caching
 -------

-:``--replay [path.json]``:
+:``--replay``:

     Read an existing json file and re-output it.
 This is very useful if you want to reformat, refilter or resort the output you got from a previous run.
 Usage is simple: Just pass ``--replay`` on the second run, with other changed to the new formatters or filters.
-You can also merge several previous runs by using ``--replay`` more than once, in this case it will merge all files given and output them as one big run.
+Pass the ``.json`` files of the previous runs additionally to the paths you ran ``rmlint`` on.
+You can also merge several previous runs by specifying more than one ``.json`` file, in this case it will merge all files given and output them as one big run.

     If you want to view only the duplicates of certain subdirectories, just pass them on the commandline as usual.

-    If ``path.json`` is not given then `./rmlint.json` is used as default.
+    The usage of ``//`` has the same effect as in a normal run.
+It can be used to prefer one ``.json`` file over another.
+However note that running ``rmlint`` in ``--replay`` mode includes no real disk traversal, i.e. only duplicates from previous runs are printed.
+Therefore specifying new paths will simply have no effect.
+As a security measure, ``--replay`` will ignore files whose mtime changed in the meantime (i.e. mtime in the ``.json`` file differes from the current one).
+These files might have been modified and are silently ignored.

     By design, some options will not have any effect.
 Those are: